1) Work Environment using Jupyter

 Important concept of ML

-3. test data set to test and compare your model with different models
+data set to test and compare your model with different

 split your data usually